mapattacker/datascience/unsupervised.rst

 One aspect of k means is that different random starting points for the cluster centers often result in very different clustering solutions.
 So typically, the k-means algorithm is run in scikit-learn with ten different random initializations and the solution occurring the most number of times is chosen.

+Downsides

+ * Very sensitive to outliers.
+Have to remove before running the model
+ * Might need to reduce dimensions if very high no. of features or the distance separation might not be obvious

 .. figure:: images/kmeans4.png
     :width: 600px